ulif/diceware/docs/wordlists.rst

 `diceware` comes with some wordlists out-of-the-box, that might be a good choice for usual private use.

-By default we use a hand-crafted `en_securedrop` wordlist provided by `@Heartsucker`_.
-It contains 8,192 english words and phrases.
-This list is based on the `diceware standard wordlist`_ and extended to offer better memorizable words.
-Please see https://github.com/heartsucker/diceware for details.
-The name `en_securedrop` refers to the `securedrop`_ project.

-Apart from it we also provide the so-called `8k wordlist`_ from Mr. Reinhold as published on http://diceware.com/.
-It also contains 8,192 english words and phrases and is something like the canonical wordlist for use with binary-geared entities like computers or nerds.

 .. warning:: We do -- by default -- *not* use the `diceware standard
 	     wordlist`_ (which contains 7,776 words), because
 	     computers prefer powers of two and we use the Python